pusher/libPusher/README.md

 For more information, read [this introductory blog post](http://lukeredpath.co.uk/blog/pushing-events-to-your-iphone-using-websockets-and-pusher.html).

+## Other options

+### Delegate object

+PTPusher has a delegate property which can be used to notify the owner of the `PTPusher` instance of certain events in the pusher's life-cycle (such as disconnections etc.).
+Your delegate must conform to the `PTPusherDelegate` protocol, although all of the delegate methods are optional.
+To set the delegate:

+    // where self conforms to PTPusherDelegate
+    pusher = [[PTPusher alloc] initWithKey:@"YOUR_API_KEY" channel:@"CHANNEL_NAME"];
+    pusher.delegate = self;

+For an overview of the available delegate methods, see PTPusherDelegate.h.

+### Reconnections

+By default, `PTPusher` will not attempt to reconnect if the connection is broken.
+You can turn reconnection support on using the `reconnect` property:

+    pusher.reconnect = YES;

+Currently, reconnect support is fairly basic; there is no maximum retry limit and the retry delay is hard-coded to 5 seconds.

 ## Credits

 PusherTouch uses the [ZTWebSocket](http://github.com/openresearch/zimt) library by [OpenResearch](http://github.com/openresearch), without which I probably wouldn't have got anywhere.